joshnuss/1000experiments.dev/posts/25-code-editor-typing-elasticity.md

 tags: code-video, svelte, animation
 ---

 I added support for easing functions that are elastic.
-Elasticity is a challenge because the cursor can move backwards, which means deletions.
+Elasticity is a challenge because the cursor can move backwards, which means issuing a backspace event.

-This one took a bit of work, and it hindsight, may not be that useful.
+It took a bit of work, and it hindsight, may not be that useful.
 But I still learned something important from it.

 It was hard because of 2 reasons:

-1. My code was hard to debug.
+1. **My code was hard to debug**.
 Once I added better support for debugging (outputing data), I solved the problems quickly.
 It's a good reminder that when debugging gets tough, it's a signal to stop debugging and change the code to make it easier to debug.
 Brute force debugging never works.
-2. This codebase has become a collection of experiments integrated together.
+2. **This codebase has become a set of integrated experiments**.
 But it's important to experiment in isolation to limit the variables.
-That's how to go fast.
+Otherwise everything slows down.

-Integration is an important part too, and can even be thought of as it's own experiment.
-But I need to be careful to keep intergration intentional.
+Integration is an key part too, and should be thought of as it's own experiment.
+Just need to be careful to keep intergration intentional.

 I will try these methods going forward and see what happens.